Skip to main content

 24/11/2010

-A study by researchers at Vall d'Hebron Research Institute (VHIR) and the Department of Psychiatry at the Vall d'Hebron University Hospital (HUVH) confirms relationship between the LPHN3 gene (Latrofilina 3) and the attention deficit disorder with or without hyperactivity (TDAH), the most common subtype of this disorder.
-The research evidence the linking of this genetic variant with the persistence of the disease in adults.
-The results of the study, published in the journal Genes, Brain and Behavior, show that genetics plays a key role as a substrate in the development of TDAH, and corroborate the existence of common genetic basis between TDAH in children and TDAH in adulthood.
+A study conducted by researchers at the Vall d'Hebron Research Institute (VHIR) and the Psychiatry Service of the Vall d'Hebron University Hospital (HUVH) confirms the relationship of the LPHN3 (Latrophilin 3) gene with ADHD, which combines attention deficit hyperactivity disorder, the most common subtype of this disorder.
+The research therefore provides evidence of the link between this genetic variant and the persistence of the disease in adults.
+The results of the study, published in the journal Genes, Brain and Behavior, show that genetics plays an essential role as a substrate in the development of ADHD and corroborate the existence of common genetic bases between ADHD in children and ADHD in adulthood.

 Subscribe to our newsletters and be part of the Campus life